 Whatever you find that does work use it to make you stronger.
-There are no right or wrong’s because everyone is unique.
+There is no right or wrong because everyone is unique.
 Your ‘right’ of practicing mindfulness may be someone else’s ‘wrong’.
 So look around, stop and test things out, if it doesn’t feel right move on till you find what works for you.

 Bad days are part of your journey

 Some days will be hard.
 Some days will be dark.
 Some days you will want to give up and think you can’t go on.
 It is easy to allow the bad days to knock you off the road to healing and make you believe that your not getting anywhere.